idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 module.Activate = function(args: Packets.Args, player: Player?)
     local char = args.Character

-    -- Validate the action before doing anything
+    -- Validate the action before doing anything.
-    -- Return early (no replication) if invalid if char then
+    -- Return early (no replication) if invalid.
-        -- example checks:
+    -- if OnCooldown(player) then return end
     -- if not IsInRange(char) then return end

-        -- if OnCooldown(player) then return end
+    if not player then
-        warn("Punch validated for:", char.Name)
-    end

-    -- Replicate confirmed effect to ALL clients (every player sees it) Packet:Fire({
+        -- NPC path: C_Punch.Start was never called on any client.
+        -- Replicate it now so all clients run the local setup (animations etc.)
+        -- C_Punch.Start will see an NPC character and stop before re-firing the server.
+        Packet:Fire({
             Module = "Punch",
-        Function = "Effects",
+            Function = "Start",
             Character = char,
-    }, { Type = "Highlight" })

-    -- Or replicate only to the acting player (private feedback, UI, etc.) if player then
-        Packet:FireClient(player, {
+        })
+    end

+    -- Replicate confirmed effect to ALL clients Packet:Fire({
         Module = "Punch",
         Function = "Effects",
         Character = char,
     }, { Type = "Highlight" })
-    end
 end

 return module